Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases

-The architecture of our baseline model is depicted in Fig.~\ref{fig:fig4}~(a), where a simple yet effective cross-modal Transformer design is used~\cite{yang2021sat}.
-Specifically, it consists of two encoders to independently deal with the object proposals and language descriptions.
-For the visual encoder, the global features for objects are extracted by PointNet++~\cite{qi2017pointnet++}, and then the fine-grained classes of the global features are predicted.
-Then, the position and size information, \ie, center and bounding box, are embedded into a positional encoding vector through linear transformation and subsequently concatenated with global features.
-For the language encoder, it directly embeds the text input with a pre-trained BERT model~\cite{devlin2018bert}, where we set an extra [CLS] token to predict the target category through the input sentence.
-In addition, the vision and language tokens are fed into a stack of transformer layers~\cite{vaswani2017attention}, obtaining updated object and language features, respectively.
-Different from the architecture of \cite{yang2021sat}, we add an extra cross-attention layer to fuse the language and object predictions, and its attention maps will be used to predict the subsequently introduced phrase-object alignment map.
-Finally, the fusion features are fed into two fully connected layers, producing a set of confidence scores.
+Figure~\ref{fig:fig4}~(a) illustrates how we can make a typical architecture for 3D visual grounding accessible to 3D phrase aware grounding (3DPAG).
+Generally, the network consists of two encoders to independently deal with the object proposals and language descriptions.
+On the one hand, for the visual encoder, the global features for objects are extracted by a feature extractor such as PointNet++~\cite{qi2017pointnet++}.
+Then the fine-grained classes of the global features are predicted.
+Afterward, the position and size information, \ie, center and bounding box, are embedded into a positional encoding vector through linear transformation, which is subsequently concatenated with global features.
+On the other hand, the language encoder directly embeds the text input with a pre-trained BERT model~\cite{devlin2018bert}, where an extra [CLS] token is set to predict the target category through the input sentence.
+After that, vision and language tokens are fed into a 3DVG model, obtaining updated object and language features, respectively.
+In practice, previous approaches design different 3DVG models through diverse architectures, such as Transformer~\cite{yang2021sat} and language-guided GCN~\cite{yuan2021instancerefer}.
+All of these methods can be directly adopted in our architecture.
+Moreover, we add an extra cross-attention layer~\cite{vaswani2017attention} to fuse the language and object predictions.
+Thus the obtained attention maps can be used to predict the subsequently introduced phrase-object alignment (POA) map.
+Finally, the output features are fed into two fully connected layers, producing a set of confidence scores.
 The object proposal with the highest grounding score is selected as the final grounding prediction.